Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 `-UserPrincipalName`

-Speicifies the user ID of the user to retrieve.
+Specifies the user ID of the user to retrieve.

 Type:	String
 ***